 The failure by a shipyard to complete the construction of a vessel under development would impact on the Company's ability to replace existing assets and expand the business.
-There is currently one vessel under construction in China.
-In addition, NASC has three mini-bulkers under construction in China.
+There is currently two vessels under construction in China and Croatia.
+In addition, NASC has one mini-bulkers under construction in China.
 The Company has knowledgeable supervision teams in place at the shipyards to monitor the quality of construction and to assist in moving to a successful completion of the contract.